sahyadriensis: named for the Western Ghats mountains which are also known by the alternative name ‘Sahyadri’.

 Behaviour and CompatibilityTop ↑

-Try to buy a mixed-sex group of at least 8-10 specimens, include other schooling fishes to provide security, and you’ll be rewarded with a more natural-looking spectacle.
-The interaction between rival males is fascinating to watch and they will display their best colours when competing for female attention or hierarchical position.
+The interaction between rival males is interesting to watch and they will display their best colours when competing for female attention or hierarchical position.

 Possibly unrecorded but recommendations for related species are as follows:

-This species is occasionally traded under the alternative name ‘Khavli’ barb but not a great deal has been written about it or its captive care.
-It’s difficult to confuse with any other member of the genus due to its somewhat angular body shape, colour pattern, and enlarged dorsal-fin in males.
+It’s difficult to confuse with any other member of the genus due to its somewhat angular body shape, unique colour pattern, and enlarged dorsal-fin in males.

 P. sahyadriensis was tentatively retained in Puntius sensu stricto based on the fact it shares the external diagnostic charcters for the genus which consist of: adult size usually less than 120 mm SL; rostral barbels absent; last unbranched dorsal-fin ray smooth; 8 branched dorsal-fin rays; post-epiphysial fontanelle present.